neXenio/adb-util/README.md

 Make sure that `adb` is available in your `PATH`.
 You can check if that's the case by opening a terminal and executing `adb version`.

+## Downloads

+If you don't want to build the project yourself, head over to the [releases] section and grab an executable from there.

 ## Development

 #### Deploying